Skip to main content

 Do you need help paying for your prescription medications?
 Wondering if there are programs out there that can provide relief?
 You should know about the Medicare Part D Low Income Subsidy (LIS, or “Extra Help”).

-What is LIS/Extra Help?
-It’s a program that covers some of the Part D prescription drug plan costs, including Part D premiums, deductibles, and copayments.
+Medicare Part D Extra Help is a program that covers some of the Part D prescription drug plan costs, including Part D premiums, deductibles, and copayments.
 The Social Security Administration (SSA) and Centers for Medicare & Medicaid Services (CMS) work together to administer LIS/Extra Help.
 Its estimated average annual value is $5,900 per person.

 What are the benefits of LIS/Extra Help?